MaorBer/EX2_OS/README.md

-# mync README
+# Operation Systems ariel Task 2

-This project provides a way to simulate a server and client setup using various networking protocols (TCP, UDP, UDS) and commands.
-The tool allows you to run a command (such as a tic-tac-toe game) on the server and communicate with it using network clients.
+This Task provides a way to simulate a server and client setup like NetCat using various networking protocols (TCP, UDP, UDS) and commands.
+The tool allows you to run a command (such as a tic-tac-toe game from question 1) on the server and communicate with it using network clients.

 ## Prerequisites
 - `nc` (netcat) for TCP and UDP communication.
 - `socat` for Unix Domain Socket (UDS) datagram communication.
-- A file named `run_commands` containing all the executable commands.
+- `gcc` for compilation.

 ## Example Usage